-As for the medical training, the panel recommends that the faculty of medicine, including the dental education program, engages in a process to explore a method of selection of candidates before the first bachelor year.
-This would have a positive influence on the learning process and the development of appropriate professional attitudes.
+The expert panel agrees that, as far as structure, composition and duration of the study program are concerned, all the standards are fulfilled.
+However, the panel recommends that the medical faculty engages in a process to explore a method of selection of candidates before the first bachelor year.
+This would have a positive influence on the learning process and the development of appropriate professional attitudes during the undergraduate curriculum.